eren-ck/collective-movement-exploration/README.md

 ## Acknowledgments

-Thanks to Juri Buchmüller, Prof. Daniel Keim, Jolle Jolles and Prof. Dr. Iain Couzin for their direct support of this project
+Thanks to Juri Buchmüller, Prof. Daniel Keim, Jolle Jolles, Prof. Dr. Alex Jordan and Prof. Dr. Iain Couzin for their direct support of this project